Western Green Lizard (Lacerta Bilineata): Description Of The Species

-Interestingly, the Wiki articles in the different languages differ in some small details and also in the amount of information they offer (the most informative article about this particular lizard is the one in German for those who are interested).
+Interestingly, the Wikipedia articles in 4 different languages I consulted for this page differ in some small details and also in the amount of information they offer (the most informative article about this particular lizard is the one in German for those who are interested).
 An example for some of the differing details would be how the articles don't quite seem to agree on the size/length of the animal: English and German Wiki state that the lizards reach a length of up to 40 cm, while French Wiki only speaks of an average size of 30 cm, and Italian Wiki claims the species reaches up to 45 cm.

 From my personal observations I definitely agree with Italian Wiki as I estimated the size of the largest males I encountered in the Malcantone region of Ticino (Switzerland) - which is where I took all the photos on this site - at more then 40 cm.
 It would appear logical though that there are regional differences in the size of the species.
 Anyway, in such cases where the information slightly varies across the different articles, I went with a good old compromise (which means here you'll read that the species Lacerta bilineata typically reaches a size of between 30-45 cm).

 For the original Wikipedia pages, just click on the links here: Italiano; Français; English; Deutsch.